catamphetamine/farce/README.md

 `ScrollPositionRestoration` provides methods:

 * `addScrollableContainer(key: string, element: Element)` — Use it in cases when it should restore not only the page scroll position but also the scroll position(s) of any other scrollable container(s).
 Returns a "remove scrollable container" function.
-* `locationRendered(location)` — Call it every time a different location has been rendered, i.e. immediately after a different location has been rendered, including the initial location.
-The location argument should be a `navigation-stack` location.
+* `locationRendered(location)` — Call it every time a different location has been rendered, including the initial location, without any delay, i.e. immediately after a different location has been rendered.
+The location argument must have a `key`.
 * `stop()` — Stops scroll position restoration and clears any listeners or timers.
 </details>